April 11, 2025

 Lastly, don’t abandon your new hire too early.
 Studies suggest that longer onboarding programs are associated with stronger talent and higher employee engagement.
 It’s important that onboarding guides your new hire beyond the first week and instead ensures they feel confident and connected at their new job.

-Employee Surveys
+5. Employee Feedback and Surveys

 When it comes down to it, asking your employees what they want is the simplest way to improve employee satisfaction.
 You’ll never actually know what their experience is like until you ask.
-This is where surveys can be an impactful tool.

 Keep in mind, anonymous responses will typically be more honest, so consider what information you’re truly trying to gather with your survey.